use-ink/ink-docs/docs/datastructures/storage-layout.md

 :::caution

-If any type exhibiting `Packed` layout gets large enough (an ever growing `Vec` might be a prime candidate for this), it will break your contract.
+If any type exhibiting `Packed` layout gets large enough (an ever-growing `Vec` might be a prime candidate for this), it will break your contract.
 This is because for encoding and decoding storage items, there is a buffer with only limited capacity (around 16KB in the default configuration) available.
 This means any contract trying to decode more than that will trap!
-If you are unsure about the potential size a datastructure might get, consider using an ink! `Mapping`, which can store an arbitrary number of elements, instead.
+If you are unsure about the potential size a data structure might get, consider using an ink! `Mapping`, which can store an arbitrary number of elements, instead.

 :::